Pineapple Orange Muffins

 Years ago I picked up a ‘Best of the Best’ cookbook while traveling through Colonial Williamsburg, Virginia.
 It was one of those modest-looking regional cookbooks bound with a plastic comb that might have been compiled by a local church or rotary club.
 This muffin recipe is a favorite from that book, although I’ve since lost my copy and fear it has been accidentally donated.
 Luckily, last week I happened upon the recipe on a sheet of paper that I’d typed for my mom, the page folded and sticking out from the top of another cookbook.

-My first advice before making these muffins is to check your pantry and stock up on orange extract if necessary.
+My first advice before making these Pineapple Orange Muffins is to check your pantry and stock up on orange extract if necessary.
 The recipe calls for 2 tablespoons in the batter and 2 tablespoons in the glaze (1/4 cup total!).
-I was dubious about using so much of the ingredient the first time I made these, but the end result is well-balanced and tastes just right.
+I was dubious about using so much of the ingredient the first time I made these.
+But the end result is well-balanced and tastes just right.

 The muffins do not brown while baking, so expect the tops to be pale when you remove them from the oven.

 The garnishes of candied orange zest and coarse crystal sugar are my finishing touches, but they are optional.
 I used them to spruce up otherwise plain-looking muffins for blog photos.
+You could also just grate some orange zest on top using a microplane zester.
 They are tasty additions, but my usual decorum is to leave the muffins unadorned.

 Pineapple-Orange Muffins